-Alzheimer's Project, Inc. is funded through donations and memorial contributions from the general public, grants from the Community Human Services Partnership, Area Agency on Aging, Frueauff Foundation and the United Way of the Big Bend.
+Alzheimer's Project is funded through donations and memorial contributions from the general public, grants from the Community Human Services Partnership, Advantage Aging Solutions, and the Frueauff Foundation.

-All funding that Alzheimer's Project, Inc. receives stays local and is used to provide client services at no cost to caregivers in the Big Bend community.
+All funding received by Alzheimer's Project stays local and is used to provide client services at no cost to caregivers in the Big Bend community.
 Your support will help to provide families in our community with counseling, support groups, respite opportunities, caregiver education, the Project Lifesaver Program, and this resource manual.